xerolinux/XeroSite/content/posts/xerolinux-explained.md

 # Benefits & Features

-Now **XeroLinux** unlike many distros out there that have tons of neat and useful features, this distro offers an easy installation as well as many ways for you to learn the ways of [**Arch Linux**](https://wiki.archlinux.org) using our toolkit shown in the video below.
+Now **XeroLinux** unlike many distros out there that have tons of neat and useful features, offers an easy installation as well as many ways for you to learn the ways of [**Arch Linux**](https://wiki.archlinux.org) using our toolkit shown in the video below.
 It's well optimized for best out of the box experience while looking great too.

 {{< youtube YGSOthQbefI >}}